TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 What is runTests.sh?
 ====================

-This is a shell script which is included in the TYPO3 core git repository.
-It used to supply commands for running tests but has since evolved to include other commands as well for checking, fixing, building etc. It will be used for a number of tasks during the core contribution workflow.
+This is a shell script which is included in the TYPO3 Core git repository.
+It used to supply commands for running tests, but has since evolved to include other commands as well for checking, fixing, building etc. It will be used for a number of tasks during the core contribution workflow.